mtasende/BLAS_for_Parallella/README.txt

 A Single Precision BLAS Library for Parallella, with Epiphany acceleration.
 Generated using BLIS.

+/* This code was implemented by Miguel Tasende.
+Copyright (C) 2016, Antel (Uruguay).*/

-This Source Code Form is subject to the terms of the Mozilla Public License, v.
+/* This Source Code Form is subject to the terms of the Mozilla Public
+ * License, v.
 2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.
+If a copy of the MPL was not distributed with this
+ * file, You can obtain one at http://mozilla.org/MPL/2.0/. */

 ---------- BUILDING AND RUNNING ---------------------------------------------